NGC 2672

-NGC 2672 is a elliptical galaxy in the constellation of Cancer.
+NGC 2672 is an elliptical galaxy in the constellation of Cancer.
 Its velocity with respect to the cosmic microwave background is 4611±21 km/s, which corresponds to a Hubble distance of 68.01 ± 4.77 Mpc.
 Additionally, 11 non-redshift measurements give a closer distance of 57.927 ± 6.045 Mpc.
 It was discovered by German-British astronomer William Herschel on 14 March 1784.

 The SIMBAD database lists NGC 2672 as an Active Galaxy Nucleus Candidate, i.e. it has a compact region at the center of a galaxy that emits a significant amount of energy across the electromagnetic spectrum, with characteristics indicating that this luminosity is not produced by the stars.

 NGC 2672 is listed with the galaxy NGC 2673 as Holm 99 in Erik Holmberg's A Study of Double and Multiple Galaxies Together with Inquiries into some General Metagalactic Problems, published in 1937.
 These two galaxies are also listed in Halton Arp's Atlas of Peculiar Galaxies as Arp 167, with the description "Comp. galaxy very condensed, has curved plume."
 Another study indicates that the two galaxies are interacting and NGC 2673 has two tidal plumes, while NGC 2672 is only weakly disturbed.